 Parking in the neighborhood is limited, and the staff parking lot is for staff only.
-To make drop off and pick up easier, McKinley offers a drive through drop-off/pick-up through the parking lot.
+To make drop off easier, Franklin offers a valet drop-off system.

-- 1. Enter the staff parking lot through the "enter only" driveway. - 2.
-Drive slowly and look out for children.
-Obey stop signs and staff directions. - 3.
+- 1. Drive slowly and look out for children.
+Obey stop signs and staff directions. - 2.
+Do not park in the alleys at any time. - 3.
 Pull up to the front of the lane before stopping your car. - 4.
 Stay in the car.
-Staff will open the door to let out students and will close the car door after they get out.
+Staff/parent volunteers will open the door to let out students and will close the car door after they get out.
 Students should be ready with their backpack, lunch, and other items so they can depart the car quickly. - 5.
 Please watch to ensure your child enters the gate. - 6.
-Drive carefully when leaving. - 7.
+Drive carefully when leaving.
+Avoid three point turns or u-turns.
+Please do not jay walk. - 7.
 Please model respect and appropriate behavior in the presence of children and understand we are all working towards maintaining safety for all.
 The crossing guards are trained to stop traffic and to cross our children at busy intersections.
 Please do not coax your child, with a horn honk or a yell, to cross the street at any illegal point.